-BSOE Proposed Major Status Policy
+Baskin Engineering Proposed Major Status Policy

-Proposed Major Policy for First Year Students
+Proposed Major Standing for First Year Students

 In addition to being a proposed major, students must meet the Major Qualification Requirements for their intended major prior to being able to declare.

-All students must declare a major by the major declaration deadline in their 6th quarter.
+Students are required to declare a major by the major declaration deadline in their 6th quarter.

 Please note that not all of the courses from the proposed major policy list (at the bottom of this page) are required for every School of Engineering major.
 Refer to your intended major's requirements for more information.

-What is a proposed major?
+What is a Proposed Major?